-Step 5: Writing the final explanation
+Step 5: Write the Final Explanation.

 For the last step, each individual will write their own final explanation, a 200- to 500-word explanation that responds to the unit research question:

 What caused Connecticut’s climate and landscape to change so drastically from 200 million years ago?